Robinpig/Note/docs/CS/DB/MySQL/Transaction.md

 mysql> select * from information_schema.innodb_trx;
 ```

+row-level locking only be implemented at server level.

 #### Shared and Exclusive Locks

 `InnoDB` implements standard **row-level locking** where there are two types of locks, shared (`S`) locks and exclusive (`X`) locks.